EkaterinaShep/simple-crud-api/README.md

 - `age` — person's age (number, **required**)
 - `hobbies` — person's hobbies (array of strings or empty array, **required**)

+Properties that are not required will not be included in the object even if they are be passed.

 ### How to add and update personal data
 To add or update a record you should:
 1. Select the Body tab in Postman.